Colorado School Choice Roadmap

 Choosing a school?
 You’ve got options.

-This post will breakdown the six types of schools available to you in Colorado, as well as provide additional education resources to help you find the best learning environment for your child.
-In short, Colorado families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, homeschooling and learning pods.
+This post will breakdown the main types of schools available to you in Colorado, as well as provide additional education resources to help you find the best learning environment for your child.
+In short, Colorado families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online learning, homeschooling and microschooling and mix-and-match learning.

 Looking for special education options?
 You can learn what special education services are available in Colorado at the Ultimate Guide to Special Education.